-Voltage and Frequency Plots for Generating Facility at the high-side of the IC's substation or other equivalent location with fault at POI
+Frequency and Voltage Plots for Generating Facility at the high-side of the IC's substation or

 Power Output Flow Plots for Generating Facility at inverter terminal with fault at POI

 2. System Performance

 Refer to the Area Report for additional details pertaining to the Phase I transient stability evaluation criteria and assessment results, respectively.